apicciut/Data-Privacy-and-Security/README.md

 This is a collection of academic and extracurricular activities.

 Any and all software uploaded is to be used in an academic context, I claim no responsibility for legal damages if misused.
-The files uploaded are snippets of projects from concepts ranging from networking to cyber security and anything in between.
+The files uploaded are snippets of projects ranging from networking to cyber security and anything in between.